 Better late than never.

-You can mark messages as unread starting in iOS 16, and it also works on iPadOS 16 and macOS 13 Ventura.
-If you have iCloud enabled for Messages, whatever you mark as unread on one device will appear unread on your other iCloud-connected devices.
+You can mark messages as unread starting in iOS 16.
+The change also appears on iPadOS 16.1 for iPad and macOS 13 Ventura for Mac, both released on Oct.
+24. If you have iCloud enabled for Messages, whatever you mark as unread on one device will appear unread on your other iCloud-connected devices.

-With iOS 16 or iPadOS 16, it's easy to mark any read message or conversation as unread, and there are multiple ways to do it.
+With iOS 16, it's easy to mark any read message or conversation as unread, and there are multiple ways to do it.
 From your conversations list:

 - Swipe right on the chat you want to mark as unread.
 You can swipe it partly and tap the Mark as Unread button or swipe it off the screen to mark it automatically.